-How to register for a school nursery place
+Register for a school nursery place

-To register, download and complete the form below and send it to the school where you want a nursery place.
-You can list more than one nursery.
+To register, download and complete the form below and send it to the school where you want a nursery place (you can list more than one nursery).

 Only complete one form and return it to your first choice of school by post, email or in person.

-Download registration of interest in a nursery place (size 153kb)
+Register your interest in a nursery place

 Where you can register